Imagimm-CIML/SAPHIR/README.md

 *Validate annotation*
 <br>
 A crop of the first cell you selected is then displayed on the right.
 You can change the channel and the size of the crop with the sliders, add brightness and overlay channels.
+You can also choose to associate the crop with the slice or to see it on every slice.
+(1)

 <img width="583" alt="annotationImage" src="https://user-images.githubusercontent.com/62395414/86773211-a5860b80-c055-11ea-8e45-cebdc46a9b09.png">

 *Image of the cell to annotate*
 <br>

-Below you can see the value of the variable you choose for this cell and you can choose to modify this value or not.
-If you don't want to modify this value, use the "Next ROI" button to see the next cell of your selection.
-If you want to modify this value, click on the "Yes" button, input the new value, click on "Ok" and then use the "Next ROI" button to see the next cell of your selection.
+Below you can see the value of the variable you choose for this cell (1) and you can choose to modify this value or not.
+(2) If you don't want to modify this value, use the "Next ROI" button to see the next cell of your selection.
+(3) If you want to modify this value, click on the "Yes" button, input the new value, click on "Ok" and then use the "Next ROI" button to see the next cell of your selection.

 <img width="572" alt="annotationModifyValue" src="https://user-images.githubusercontent.com/62395414/86773216-a880fc00-c055-11ea-848d-b7d0bfd7b53c.png">